We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The time nicotine stays in your system depends on how long and how often you’re exposed to it.
 It also depends on whether you smoked it, chewed it, or inhaled it second-hand.

-Whenever you smoke or chew tobacco or inhale secondhand smoke from a cigarette, nicotine is absorbed into your bloodstream.
+Whenever you smoke cigarettes or vape, chew tobacco, or inhale secondhand cigarette smoke, nicotine is absorbed into your bloodstream.

 From there, enzymes in your liver break most of the nicotine down into cotinine.
 The amount of cotinine will increase with the amount of nicotine you ingest.
 These substances are eventually eliminated through your kidneys as urine.